 As a sports medicine doctor and fitness instructor, I want my patients to move.
-I want them to move because it makes them healthy.
+I want them to move because it makes them healthy and strong.
 I want them to move because it prevents disease.
 I want them to move because it makes them more productive in every aspect of their lives.

-Many of my patients ask me, “Is there a best type of exercise?”
-I tell them that the best kind of exercise is the one that gets them out of bed every day.
+I tell my patients that the best kind of exercise is the one that gets them out of bed every day.
 The holy grail of exercise is compliance.
-Meaning, it doesn’t matter kind of exercise you do as long as you’re doing it every day.
-Yoga, great.
-Walking, perfect.
-Jogging, fabulous.
-Zumba, you bet!
+Meaning, it doesn’t matter what you do as long as you’re doing it every day.
+Yoga?
+Great!
+Walking?
+Perfect!
+Jogging?
+Fabulous!
+Zumba?
+You bet!

-What type of exercise gives you the biggest bang for your buck?
+What exercise gives you the biggest bang for your buck?

 To figure out how hard you’re moving, we use a scale called perceived exertion, otherwise known as the “talk test.”
 Light exercise means you can easily talk during an activity, for example, while walking.
 Moderate exercise means you’re working a bit harder stringing together sentences, like during a jog.
 Intense exercise is when you drop the hammer.
 Words are tough to come by, you’re really huffing and puffing, like when you’re jumping rope or doing burpees.